 The Harrison County Jail Inmate List is a list of persons who have been arrested and are in custody, which includes custody status, bail amount (if applicable), and visiting schedule.
 You can get info about anybody booked or released within the last 24 hours.
 Jail inmates are listed in alphabetical order by their last name.
 You will be able to get the information faster if you’ve got your friend or family member’s first and last name, birth date, or inmate ID.

 If the person you’re searching for might be at a different jail you should check the other Indiana county jails in our Indiana County Jail Guide: Indiana County Jails Listing

 A mugshot, or booking photo, is a photo that the police take when you are booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and intake number will be on the mugshot, and they are stored.

 Mugshots of people who have been arrested can be searched on the Harrison County Jail website, or you can see them at the Harrison County Jail.
 When viewing online you will have to enter the full name, and a booking date, if you know it.

 Want to have your mugshot taken down from the Harrison County Jail website?
 This will be difficult, as the mugshot is a public record.
 You have to file a Petition to Expunge with the court.
 Basically, this means that your arrest record would be sealed, and will not be accessible.
 Unfortunately, this happens very rarely.

 To learn more about getting your mugshot removed, the various mugshot websites, and the mugshot removal services: Mugshot Removal

 Bail & Bail Bondsmen – How To Get Out of Jail